ppeterka/easymark/README.md

 ### 1.1: Initial release, minimal functionality
  * Markdown parsing, inline editing works, as well as Section add and remove

-The project uses Parsedown 1.5.0 for transforming Markdown into HTML, and Parsedown Extra 0.7.0 for transforming Markdown Extra into HTML.
+The project uses [Parsedown](https://github.com/erusev/parsedown) for transforming Markdown into HTML, and [Parsedown Extra](https://github.com/erusev/parsedown-extra) for transforming Markdown Extra into HTML.